ibm-cloud-docs/apps/tutorials/tutorial_bff.md

    ```
    {: codeblock}

-## Deploy to the cloud
+## Step 6: Deploy to the cloud
 {: #deploy}

 ### Deploy using a toolchain
 There are several ways to deploy your app to {{site.data.keyword.cloud_notm}} but using a DevOps toolchain is the best way to deploy production apps.
 A DevOps toolchain allows you to easily automate deployments to multiple environments and to quickly add monitoring, logging, and alerting services to help manage your app as it grows.

+With a properly configured toolchain, a build-deploy cycle automatically starts with each merge to the Master branch in your repo.
+All toolchains created from an {{site.data.keyword.cloud_notm}} developer dashboard are configured for automatic deployment.

-To deploy from your DevOps toolchain:
+You can also manually deploy your app from your DevOps toolchain:

 1. Select your project in the **Projects** page.